tomeshnet/p2p-internet-workshop/README.md

 If you want to generate these assets yourself, simply run `./install-dependencies.sh` and `./build.sh` and you will find the generated assets in the `output` folder.
 The `./package.sh` script is used to zip up the generated assets into archives convenient for download, which is the form you will find in the GitHub Releases.

+Travis CI is configured to build, package, and publish a new release to GitHub Releases when you push a new tag, so to publish a new package, all you need is to find the current version with `git tag`, and if the next one should be `v0.4`, you do:

+    git tag v0.4
+    git push --tag

 When using the GitBook presentations at a workshop, you can either:

 - Load the appropriate module from GitHub Pages, such as [module-1-presentation](https://tomeshnet.github.io/p2p-internet-workshop/module-1-presentation/index.html)